Evavic44/quiznote/README.md

 Follow the steps below to run quiznote locally on your machine

 > [!note]
-> For the Google AI Hackathon judges, please ignore the steps below and insert the `GOOGLE_SERVICE_KEY` sent via the test email into a `.env.locale` file to start the program.
+> For the Google AI Hackathon judges, please ignore the steps below and insert the `GOOGLE_SERVICE_KEY` sent via the test email into a `.env.local` file to start the program.

 - `git clone https://github.com/Evavic44/quiznote`